csc7/PP5_CI_GDEC/README.md

 15 - OPTIONAL: Set DISABLE_COLLECTSTATIC to 1, so Heroku does not load static files when deplying (at this point of the process, in case you want to look the website before deploying in Amazon Web Services): heroku config:set DISABLE_COLLECTSTATIC=1 --app your_app_name

-16 - Set ALLOWED_HOSTS variable in settings.py file as follows:
+16 - Ensure ALLOWED_HOSTS variable in settings.py file is set as follows:
 ALLOWED_HOSTS = ['your_app_name.herokuapp.com', 'localhost']